thind9xdev/imagelz/README.md

 `imgUrl`: URL of the image.

+`imgUrlDefault` URL  default when image broken or not working,You should set image from placeholder

 `width`: Width of the image.

 `className`: Custom CSS class of the image.

 `isLoading`: Loading state of the image.

+`referrerPolicy`: attribute specifies which referrer information to use when fetching the resource.

-Copyright 2024 Mia Nguyen x Thind9xDev
+Copyright 2024 mia nguyen x thind9xdev

  Licensed under the MIT License